Who we are

 Graduate employment rate:

-83.6 per cent of CSU graduates are in full-time employment within four months of graduation
+83.6 per cent of Charles Sturt graduates are in full-time employment within four months of graduation

 Letting our staff know they are doing a great job is important.
 It may be a 'thank you', a letter of appreciation or encouragement to take on a new challenge.
 We recognise the contribution of our employees to our success and celebrate the high achievement of our staff through an annual awards program.